 The London Outer Orbital Path runs for 240 km around the edge of outer London.
 The route through Bushy Park to the Water Gardens more or less follows this well-waymarked path.

-- Go along the tree-lined avenue and through another gate into Bushy Park.
+- At the far end of the tree-lined avenue go through another gate into Bushy Park.
 Keep ahead briefly on a surfaced path, then bear right onto a broad grassy track.

 - At the corner of a cricket pitch turn half-right onto the right-hand of two grassy paths and follow it towards the right-hand end of a wood 400m away.